leandromoreira/digital_video_introduction/README.md

 ### Chroma subsampling

-Once we are able to separate luma from chroma, we can take advantage of the human visual system that is more capable of seeing luma than chroma. **Chroma subsampling** is the technique of encoding images using **less resolution for chroma than for luma**.
+With the image represented as luma and chroma components, we can take advantage of the human visual system's greater sensitity for luma resolution rather than chroma to selectively remove information. **Chroma subsampling** is the technique of encoding images using **less resolution for chroma than for luma**.

 ![ycbcr subsampling resolutions](/i/ycbcr_subsampling_resolution.png "ycbcr subsampling resolutions")